 One of my essential acitivies for the warm weather season is hiking at least one 14’er in Colorado.
 It’s like a recertification for being an outdoor badass.
 There are few essentials for hiking at such an intense altitude like the right shoes, clothing, back pack and head gear.
 But one of the more important pieces is fueling your body correctly.

 As a holistic health coach, my general advice is to reduce sugar and follow a diet that is similar to that of our ancestors.
 But one thing that’s for sure is that our ancestors were not hiking 14’ers for fun and didn’t need to think about eating for thousands of feet of vertical and miles of rocky terrain unless they were in the Donner Party.

 Hiking a 14’er is a serious endeavor.
 Choosing how to fuel your body is critical for a successful climb.
-Here’s what you need to know.
+Here’s what you need to know about hiking nutrition.

 Water, water water.
 H2O is our life source and it is the #1 thing to be sure you have enough of.
 Drinking enough water 2 days before your climb is important to make sure your body has a solid foundation of hydration.
 The standard recommendation during the hike is to drink every 15-20 minutes, especially while increasing altitude.
 The amount is dependent on the person but enough to wet your palate.

 Electrolytes.
 The loss of electrolytes happen when we sweat and can cause a dip in energy, muscle cramps and brain fog.
 Replacing them, especially sodium, is extremely important.
 Sports electrolyte drinks can be found in many grocery stores and sport shops.
 Gu’s are popular as well and include all of the essentials for replenishing.

 Do not count calories.
 On my first 14’er, I was not in charge of prepping food, and I am thankful for that!
 My team packed sugar filled cliff bars, trail mix with M&M’s, PB and J sandwiches and lots of other foods I would normally avoid.
 Although you may spend most of your day counting calories to not gain weight, this is an opportunity to forget that and indulge!